 Even more recently, I made over sixty lemon and cardamom biscuits for my last day at work.
 I can’t quite believe I’ve left after all these years.
 But the shortbread went down very well.

 Orange & Cinnamon Shortbread

 In the end I did make a batch of orange & cinnamon white chocolate shortbread biscuits.
 Sweet, spicy and citrussy, they were just perfect for Christmas.
 I piled them into bags, tied with a ribbon, labeled and gifted them to various friends.
 I did manage to snaffle one for myself and it really was most scrumptious.

 More Shortbread Recipes You Might Like

-You’ve probably guessed by now, but shortbread is my absolute favourite biscuit.
-Just in case you don’t already have enough ideas with these white chocolate shortbread biscuits, here are a few more.
+You’ve probably guessed by now that shortbread is my absolute favourite biscuit.
+Just in case you don’t already have enough ideas with these white chocolate shortbread biscuit variations, here are a few more.